Toward an Effective CFT$_2$ from $\mathcal{N}=4$ Super Yang-Mills and Aspects of Hawking Radiation

 This paper is organized as follows.
-In Sec.~\ref{sec:AdS5BH} we review the non-extremal AdS$_5$ black hole solutions in the literature, discuss the near-extremal thermodynamical relations at the outer horizon, and then generalize these relations to the inner horizon.
+In Sec.~\ref{sec:AdS5BH} we review the non-extremal AdS$_5$ black hole solutions in the literature, and systematically distinguish the supersymmetric, the extremal and the BPS conditions for AdS$_5$ black holes.
+We also discuss the near-extremal thermodynamical relations at the outer horizon, and then generalize these relations to the inner horizon.
 In Sec.~\ref{sec:N=4SYM} we give a microscopic derivation of the thermodynamical relations for near-extremal AdS$_5$ black holes from the boundary $\mathcal{N}=4$ SYM.
 In Sec.~\ref{sec:CFT2} we demonstrate that the results obtained in the previous sections can be formulated as emerged from an effective CFT$_2$, which can also be justified by taking a special near-horizon limit similar to the Kerr/CFT correspondence.
 In Sec.~\ref{sec:HawkingRadiation}, we apply these notions to the early-time near-horizon Hawking radition, and find that indeed the radiation rate is thermal.
 Some possible directions for the future research are discussed in Sec.~\ref{sec:Discussions}.